Choosing the best web hosting service is tough, so I've made this handy guide to help you find the right host.

 The majority of hosts offer managed WordPress servers.
 Essentially, that means they handle the entire server management process for you.
 Although most VPS servers are unmanaged, Cloudways provides VPS servers with a managed cloud panel.

-This essentially turns your VPS server into a managed WordPress experience, meaning that if you have any issues at all with your website, Cloudways will help you through the process of fixing it.
+This essentially turns your VPS server into a managed WordPress experience, meaning that if you have any issues with your website, Cloudways will help you fix it.

 4. Solid State Drive (SSD) Technology